uncomfyhalomacro/river-gruvbox-theme/README.md

 Now you can start your wayland session in river by either in your login display manager or using the script `wayriver.sh`.

+**IMPORTANT**

+Recheck the script.
+The script uses dash because the configuration was assumed that your default shell is dash.
+I was using Void Linux when I was writing this script and Void defaults to dash.
+Adjust to your default user shell accordingly.

 ## Screenshot

 ![Image](https://github.com/uncomfyhalomacro/river-gruvbox-theme/blob/main/screenshots/sample.png)